 Not everyone who helps construct the inaugural garden needs to be an expert in gardening.
 While it is important to have expert gardeners on site while constructing the garden, it is also important to have people to help with the physical labor for constructing and planting the garden.
-This will give the garden project a new sense of community buy in, without asking volunteers to sacrifice too much of their time.
+Regardless of their experience level, the more passionate the volunteer is about growing produce, the more involved they will be in making sure it is successful.

 Food for Others officially began feeding the hungry from its Merrifield site in 1995.
 Today food supply, storage and distribution activities are made possible by a network of active volunteers, supporting churches and organizations, grocery stores, farms, gardens, farmers markets, and retail food contributor in addition to the receiving community centers, soup kitchens, and food pantries who together are dedicated to feeding the hungry of Northern Virginia.
 Nine staff members are employed full time to handle operations at our warehouse.
 All officers and directors are volunteers who work without compensation.
-Volunteers staff the office and are responsible for program administration and fund raising.
+Volunteers staff the office and are responsible for program administration and fundraising.